-Rotate the mode dial to P, S, A, M or $U \rightarrow MENU$ button $\rightarrow P$, S, A, M or U tab $(\square 13) \rightarrow Continuous$
+Rotate the mode dial to P, S, A, M or $U \rightarrow MENU$ button $\rightarrow P, S, A, M$ or U tab ( $(\square 9) \rightarrow$ Continuous

-Option Description 8 Single (default setting) One image is captured each time the shutter-release button is pressed.
-While the shutter-release button is held all the way down, images are captured continuously.
-The frame rate for continuous shooting is about 7 frand the maximum number of continuous shots is about 7 (when image quality is set to Normal and image size is set to 468x3456). and the maximum number of continuous shots is down, images are captured continuously. • The frame rate for continuous shooting is about 1 fps and the maximum number of continuous shots is about 200 (when image quality is set to Normal and Pre-shooting cache shooting begins when the shuter release button is pressed halfway.
-When the shutter release button is pressed the rest of the way down camera saves the current image as well as the image captured immediately before the button is pressed (��34).
-Pre-shooting cache makes it easy to capture frect moments. • The frame rate for continuous shooting is about and the maximum number of continuous shots (including a maximum of 5 frames captured in topre-shooting cache). • The image quality is fixed at Normal and the image The frame rate for continuous shooting is about 15 fps and the maximum number of continuous shots is 20 (including a maximum of 5 frames captured in the 120 Continuous H: 120 fps Each time the shutter-release button is pressed all the way, images are captured at a high speed rate.
-The frame rate for continuous shooting is about 120 fps and the maximum number of continuous shots is 60.
-Image size is fixed at 640×480.
+Option Description 5 Single (default setting) One image is captured each time the shutter-release button is pressed. ≞ Continuous H While the shutter-release button is held all the way down, images are captured continuously.
+The frame rate for continuous shooting is about 7 fps and the maximum number of continuous shots is about 7 (when image quality is set to Normal and image size is set to 9408×3456). Ð Continuous L While the shutter-release button is held all the way down, images are captured continuously.
+The frame rate for continuous shooting is about 1 fps and the maximum number of continuous shots is about 200 (when image quality is set to Normal and image size is set to /2 4608×3456).
+Pre-shooting cache shooting begins when the shutter release button is pressed halfway.
+When the shutter release button is pressed the rest of the way down, camera saves the current image as well as the image captured immediately before the button is pressed (\$\$\circ\$35).
+Pre-shooting cache makes it easy to capture to moments.
+The frame rate for continuous shooting is about 1 and the maximum number of continuous shots is (including a maximum of 5 frames captured in th pre-shooting cache).
+The image quality is fixed at Normal and the image cache is the same same same same same same same sam (\$\$35).
+Pre-shooting cache makes it easy to capture perfect moments.
+The frame rate for continuous shooting is about 15 fps and the maximum number of continuous shots is 20 (including a maximum of 5 frames captured in the 120 Continuous H: 120 fps Each time the shutter-release button is pressed all the way, images are captured at a high speed rate. • The frame rate for continuous shooting is about 120 fps and the maximum number of continuous shots is 60. • Image size is fixed at M 640×480.

-Option Description 60 Continuous H: 60 fps Each time the shutter-release button is pressed all the way, images are captured at a high speed rate.
-The frame rate for continuous shooting is about 60 fps and the maximum number of continuous shots is 60.
-Image size is fixed at 1920×1080.
+Option Description 60 Continuous H: 60 fps Each time the shutter-release button is pressed all the way, images are captured at a high speed rate. • The frame rate for continuous shooting is about 60 fps and the maximum number of continuous shots is 60. • Image size is fixed at ந었 1920×1080.
 BSS BSS (Best Shot Selector) While the shutter-release button is held all the way down, the camera captures a series of up to 10 images and automatically saves the sharpest image.
-Use when shooting a stationary subject in a place where flash photography is prohibited and camera shake is likely to occur. • Multi-shot 16 Each time the shutter-release button is pressed all the way, the camera captures a series of 16 images and saves it as a single image. • The frame rate for continuous shooting is about 30 fps. • Image size is fixed at E Ø Intvl timer shooting The camera shoots still images automatically at the specified interval (♣34).
+Use when shooting a stationary subject in a place where flash photography is prohibited and camera shake is likely to occur. ≞ Multi-shot 16 Each time the shutter-release button is pressed all the way, the camera captures a series of 16 images and saves it as a single image.
+The frame rate for continuous shooting is about 30 fps.
+Image size is fixed at E (2560 × 1920 pixels).
+Digital zoom is not available. © Intvl timer shooting The camera shoots still images automatically at the specified interval (🕶 35).

-Notes About Continuous Shooting
+V Notes About Continuous Shooting